-- Shanta Belyeu-Mack served as a member on the National Audit Committee for the 2018-19 sorority year.
+- Shanta Belyeu-Mack currently serves as a member on the National Audit Committee and has served since the 2018-19 sorority year.

 - GAC continues to soar in the 2018-2020 with Regional and State appointments and leadership accomplishments.

 - GAC Immediate Past President, Arlene Mitchell-Pearson, was named to the Midwest Region’s Risk Management Committee for 2018-2019.

 - GAC Past President, Deborah Hendricks-Black, was appointed as the Emergency Response Team Coordinator for the State of Indiana for the 2018-19 sorority, year.

 - Gary Alumnae Chapter member, Aimbrell D. Holmes graduated from the Midwest Fellows Program at the 48th Regional Conference in Cincinnati, OH, Summer 2019.

 - Gary Alumnae Chapter continues to excel and is known as the “Cream of the Crop” thanks to our rich history, outstanding legacy, projects, programming, commitment, love dedicated members.